 Carbon dioxide extinguishers.
 If you have a place with a lot of electrical equipment, a CO2 extinguisher is a must-have item.
 Because they don’t leave a residue, they are also suitable for Class B fires as well.
 Look for a black label.

 Wet chemical extinguishers.
 Kitchen fires are what is considered to be a Class F fire and a wet chemical extinguisher is ideal for these, as well as Class A and B, because the soap-like solution is fast-acting.
 They have a yellow label.
 Another option for a kitchen fire is a fire blanket.

-For more information about seasonal safety tips, call CJ Suppression at 888-821-2334 or visit the website at www.cjsuppression.com.
+For more information about fire updates, call CJ Suppression at 888-821-2334 or visit the website at www.cjsuppression.com.